re4js/.github/profile/README.md

 render(Counter, document.getElementById("#app"))
 ```

-### Why re4?

-🧠 New mental model — no useState, no hooks

-⚡ Compiled — outputs direct DOM ops or glue code

-🔌 Renderer-agnostic — works with DOM, Canvas, or custom targets

-✍️ .re files with TypeScript+JSX syntax

-🔬 Fine-grained reactivity — built-in state, computed, and effect

 🚧🚧WIP🚧🚧
 Core compiler, renderer, and tooling are being actively built.
-Stay tuned — this is just the beginning.
+Stay tuned - this is just the beginning.